-I own two units of this Voiture Standard Européenne (European standard cars), the first in C1 livery which was used as a guinea pig, and more recently, the other one in Corail livery.
-These cars are very successful, easy to disassemble… and to reassemble!
+I own two units of this Voiture Standard Européenne (European standard coaches), the first in C1 livery which was used as a guinea pig, and more recently, the other one in Corail livery.
+These coaches are very successful, easy to disassemble… and to reassemble!
 Current pickup strips are provided.
 All you have to do is make the rest of the lighting circuit…

-Before I start, I arbitrarily number the ends of the car in the following way: car view side compartments, end No. 1 is on left.
+Before I start, I arbitrarily number the ends of the coach in the following way: coach view side compartments, end No. 1 is on left.
 It is used to number all the parts: bogies, chassis, roof, body, fittings, toilets, during disassembly, to avoid any hesitation or ambiguity to the reassembly.